When I entered into Menopause, my world flipped absolutely upside down seemingly overnight.

 Initially I said to myself, “I can handle this.
 Hot flashes are nothing other than a kind of purification.”
 BAH!
 Hot flashes are HORRIBLE!

-I thought about women who decide the way that they want the birth of their child to be.
+I often thought about women who decide, ahead of time, the way that they want the birth of their child to be.
 Most, not all, of those women soon find out that the baby and birth have a mind of its own.
 The birth itself, as well as this child, will be what it it will be.
 This experience of ‘it will be what it will be’ is true with menopause as well.
 Menopause has a life and mind of its own.